The bridges on Hwy. 50 between Gunnison and Montrose are now OPEN 24/7. Learn more here.

 The Glades off the North Face Lift encompass a large swath of double-black runs on the north end of the area served by this lift.
 The trees in the Glades are mostly Douglas fir and other conifers.
 They are tightly spaced in some spots, making for exhilarating technical tree skiing.
 Groves of trees are punctuated by open faces where you can pause to take in the view of the West Elk Mountains.
 From the Glades, you can continue skier’s right through more extreme terrain and down to the East River Lift, or bear left and head over to Paradise Bowl.

-Sock It to Me Ridge is the last ridge at the bottom of the zone served by the North Face Lift.
+Sock-It-To-Me Ridge is the last ridge at the bottom of the zone served by the North Face Lift.
 This area is not for the faint of heart.
 It is steep, rocky and incredibly technical.
 Any skier who ventures onto this ridge should feel comfortable with small- to medium-sized drops.
-On far skier’s right of the ridge is Sock It to Me proper, which has medium and large cliff options.
+On far skier’s right of the ridge is Sock-It-To-Me proper, which has medium and large cliff options.
 The next run over is Little Hourglass, which contains a decent-sized mandatory drop in the middle of the run (the center of the hourglass).
-The next run is Cesspool, which also contains a mandatory air near the bottom of the run.
-This one is slightly smaller.
+The next run is Cesspool, which also contains a smaller mandatory air near the bottom of the run.
 Next over is Phaser, which is slightly less steep and contains more trees.
-The last run, far skier’s left of Sock It to Me Ridge, is Last Steep.
+The last run, far skier’s left of Sock-It-To-Me Ridge, is Last Steep.
 Last Steep is a treeless bowl with moguls.
 It is still steep and technical, but it’s the easiest option on the ridge.
-Whichever run you take off Sock It to Me Ridge, you’ll eventually pop out onto Black Eagle, which will take you down to East River Lift.
+Whichever run you take off the ridge, you’ll eventually pop out onto Black Eagle, which will take you down to East River Lift.

 The peak of Crested Butte.